-In this episode, we’re gonna talk about cached credentials, something that everybody talks about, but not that many people know how they actually work.
+In this episode, we’re going to talk about cached credentials and how they actually work.

-Cached credentials, or maybe we should say cached logon data, this is a piece of information that when we logon when the network is not available, we compare with this data, and then this is what makes it possible to logon to the operating system.
+Cached credentials, or cached logon data, is a piece of information – in case we log on, when the network is not available, data is compared, so it is possible to log on to the operating system.

-It is absolutely important to know how they work and the reason why it’s very straightforward because we’ve heard from many different customers and so on in many different articles that what you should do is to change cached credentials to zero or one.
+It is absolutely important to know how they work and the reason why it’s very straightforward.
+We’ve heard from many different customers and so on in many different articles advice that what you should do is to change cached credentials to zero or one.

-But seriously, in the current time, there is no reason to do it and I would love to explain how it works and very important factor is that we are the first thing out there that reverse-engineered the whole mechanism and we would like to talk about it in details, and if there’s someone you can ask the question to, it’s definitely us.
+However, at the current time, there is no reason to do it and I would love to explain how it works.
+The very important factor is that we are the first thing out there that reverse-engineered the whole mechanism and we would like to talk about it in detail, and if there’s someone you can ask the question to, it’s definitely us.

 In this episode, I will show you how cached logon data works, what is inside, how we’re able to overwrite it, and what kind of threat it exposes.

-The reason why I’m showing you this is because we’re going to be, obviously, working on the password.
-The first step is quite simple, and that is to logon.
-We have, right now, actively logged on to the domain, which means that we did not use cached logon data.
+I’m showing you this is because we’re going to be, obviously, working on the password.
+The first step is quite simple, and that is to log on.
+We have, right now, actively logged on to the domain, which means that we did not use cached login data.
 By the way, you can always check in the security log, what kind of logon type you used.
-Each logon type has it’s own number.
+Each logon type has its own number.
 If you are interested, then you can always search the MSDN for the logon type and you’re going to find appropriate information.

 Explaining cached logon data

-What we will do, I just want to show you something interesting related to data protection API.
+I show you something interesting related to data protection API.

 I will open Chrome Pass – one of the NirSoft tools, which is quite simple but very nice.
 Here, we can see that Freddy, of course, saved his password in the browser when he was logging on to.
-Whenever we are thinking about logging on with Cached Logon Data, of course from the data protection API perspective, as long as you logon with the same password it doesn’t really make a difference.
+Whenever we are thinking about logging on with Cached Logon Data from the data protection API perspective, as long as you log on with the same password it doesn’t really make a difference.
 The first thing I would like to show you is that, whenever the password changes, it makes a difference.
 The second thing, however, is if our cached logon data password is really safe.

 So, let’s have a look.
 First of all, at a certain point, we’re just going to close it and reboot this machine.

-I’m going to restart it right now.
-We’re going to boot from the Windows installation media in order to be at the stage where we are able to overwrite a Cached Logon Data.
+I’m going to restart it right now and we’re going to boot from the Windows installation media in order to be at the stage where we are able to overwrite a Cached Logon Data.
 That’s going to be another situation.
 I’m just going to press any key and we’re going to be getting to Windows PE where I’m going to launch the custom tool to overwrite the value in the registry which is the Cached Logon Data.

 10,240 is the number of iterations that we’re running this function.
 Basically, it’s quite a complex value but on the other hand, there is nothing against generating rainbow tables but it’s just going to be a lot of data.

-So, we’ve got this.
-Next.
-Just repair your computer as usual when we are getting access offline.
-Troubleshoot, Advanced options, and Command Prompt.
-At this stage, I will need to explain, of course, what kind of tools we’re going to be using here.
+The next step is to repair your computer as usual when we are getting access offline.
+Troubleshoot – Advanced Options – Command Prompt.
+At this stage, I will explain what kind of tools we’re going to use here.

 Changing cached credentials data

-So, I’m going to get into the D: drive, CQTools and over here we’ve got CQUREMimikatz and as you know, our team, due to a little bit of cooperation with Benjamin Delpy, has our own version of Mimikatz which is over here.
-Particularly, we are really proud of it, in the case of a Cached Logon Data (cached credentials), because our team reverses engineered them and this is something that you’ve got right now in Mimikatz.
+I’m going to get into the D: drive, CQTools and over here we’ve got CQUREMimikatz and as you know, our team, due to cooperation with Benjamin Delpy, has our own version of Mimikatz which is over here.
+We are really proud of it, in the case of a Cached Logon Data (cached credentials), because our team reverses engineered them and this is something that you’ve got right now in Mimikatz.

-So, that Kiwi created us a pre-calculated value, MSDCC2, that has been encrypted, not directly but indirectly with the boot key, and put in the registry so that next time when we reboot, we’re going to be actually using a different Cached Logon Data here.
+Kiwi created us a pre-calculated value, MSDCC2, that has been encrypted, not directly but indirectly with the boot key, and put in the registry so the next time when we reboot, we’re going to be actually using a different Cached Logon Data here.

-So, let’s have a look.
-File, settings.
-What we will do is to simulate a situation where we’re going to be logging on with no network with that, as we call it, cached credentials.
-So, we’ve got here, exit and we are able to close the console, of course.
-Here we go.
-Then we reboot.
+So, let’s have a look at file settings.
+What we will do is to simulate a situation where we’re going to log on with no network with that, as we call it, cached credentials.
+We’ve got here, exit and we are able to close the console.
+Then reboot.

-This is the password, I just press Enter and as you see, this time, the password is incorrect.
-Yup, exactly.
-Because this is the file that we changed.
+Press Enter and as you see, the password is incorrect.
+This is the file that we changed.
 Mimikatz is going to be the new password as you see and at this stage, we are logging on.
 So, Cached Logon Data can be overwritten.
 If it’s about cracking it, you need a really long time.
 Currently, this is a solution that is considered safe.

-So, first of all, let’s have a look at if we can see the user’s secrets by running Chrome Pass.
-That takes a moment.
-The reason why is taking a moment, it’s because we are looking for an appropriate master key that will be able to decrypt.
-Unfortunately, our password does not allow for that because it’s a Mimikatz password, not a P@ssw0rd, password.
+First of all, let’s have a look at if we can see the user’s secrets by running Chrome Pass.
+That takes a moment because we are looking for an appropriate master key that will be able to decrypt.
+Unfortunately, our password does not allow for that because it’s a Mimikatz password, not a P@ssw0rd password.

 That’s why this value over here is empty.
-So, that’s the first thing.
-Even though someone overrides Cached Logon Data, this person is not able to get access to our data protection API protected data.
+Even though someone overwrote Cached Logon Data, this person is not able to get access to our data protection API protected data.

 Secondly, how does it look in the case of the registry?
-Well, whenever we get into the registry and we want to open the security hive, we cannot open it.
-The reason for that is simple, here we’re just a user, so obviously, we cannot.
-Here, we cannot even see, basically what is happening with the permissions.
+Whenever we get into the registry and we want to open the security hive, we cannot.
+The reason is we’re just a user, so obviously, we cannot.
+Basically, we cannot even see, what is happening with the permissions.

-Obviously, we all know that the domain administrator shouldn’t be logging on to the machine.
+We all know that the domain administrator shouldn’t be logging on to the machine.
 It’s just the demo machine.
-Okay, so we got it regedit.
-Even though here, I’m not able to get access to security and if we find out permissions, we can see that administrators have special permissions.
-The system has full control, of course.
+We got it regedit.
+Even though, I’m not able to get access to security and if we find out permissions, we can see that administrators have special permissions.
+The system has full control.
 I could take over that particular registry hive but let’s not do it this way.
 It’s not a very good practice.

 We’re going to get into CQTools and that’s the place where we’ve got psexec, -s -i -d cmd.exe, to elevate to the local system.
 That takes a little moment.